RK 95 TP: M92S

 A civilian 7.62mm-caliber semi-automatic variant was manufactured and marketed as the M92S.
 This was marketed to civilians, as well as for law enforcement sales.
 One way to tell this apart from the RK 95 TP is the absence of an automatic sear axis.

 M95S

 The M95S is a semi-auto variant of the RK 95 TP.

-M95 (5.56 NATO)
+M95

 An export variant of the rifle was also produced, modified to use the 5.56×45mm NATO cartridge with the SS109 bullet, fed from plastic 30-round curved magazines.

 The barrel has four right-hand grooves with a rifling twist rate of 185 mm (1:7 in), and has a muzzle velocity of 920 m/s using standard ammunition.

 Small numbers of this variant were made in order to show to clients for potential contracts that call for the purchase of the RK 95 TP in 5.56 NATO caliber in trade shows and arms conventions.